 You can configure a special Every Occurrence notification rule to detect these messages and notify the appropriate team members via any notifications channel.

 To identify rate limit notifications, use the following filters:

 - Title contains

 Your rate limit has been reached for access_token

-At the end of your billing cycle, the total charge is calculated based on all items saved and processed.
-This will not include items that were not processed due to your rate limits.
+At the end of your billing cycle, the total charge is calculated based on all events saved and processed.
+This will not include events that were not processed due to your rate limits.